Skip to content

 Shared integrations are listed on the workspace's Integrations tab.

-Once shared, integrations appear in the Nodes panel of your workflow, with a icon next to them.
+Once shared, integrations appear in the Nodes panel of your workflow, with a hub icon () next to them.
 From there, they behave just like nodes you configure yourself — you can connect them in workflows, define prompts, and add guardrails as needed.

 Shared integrations appear in the Nodes panel under their type: data connectors or LLMs.